sensu/sensu-docs/content/sensu-go/6.5/observability-pipeline/observe-process/pipelines.md

 The workflow attribute is an array of event processing workflows that Sensu will apply for events produced by any check that references the pipeline.

-Workflows do not have to include a filter or mutator, but they must specify at least one handler.
+Workflows do not have to include an event filter or mutator, but they must specify at least one handler.

 Workflows can include more than one event filter.
 If a workflow has more than one filter, Sensu applies the filters in a series, starting with the filter that is listed first.